YOUR QUESTIONS ANSWERED (Updated 28th November 2018)

 To arrange a visit, please use our contact us page

 Several local schools have recently invited us to bring a bus and show the children what public transport was like before they were born.
-If you are a teacher and think we may be able to help bring one of your lessons to life, this may just interest you.
+If you are a teacher of Keystage 2 children and think we may be able to help bring one of your lessons to life, this may just interest you.
 Please be aware that this offer is only available between the months of March to October inclusive

 We can bring a bus into your school grounds (subject to access conditions) and give the children a tour of the vehicle, both inside and out, with a short talk about the bus and its history.